u-root/u-root/configs/README.md

 Or some similar sequence (it has changed over the 15 years of this project).

-The exact process is not important, what is important is that you need the variables from these examples to make Go work.
+The exact process is not important, what is important is that you need the options from these examples to make Go work.
 For one simple example, Go needs futex and that is not included in the tinyconfig default.